martignoni/moodlebox.net-old/content/help/updating-wi-fi-configuration.en.md

 ---
-title: How to update the Wi-Fi network configuration?
+title: How to update the Wi-Fi network configuration
 author: Nicolas Martignoni
 type: kb
 date: 2017-08-12T16:35:41+00:00